1 9 7 4 – 2 0 1 2 (UK)

 They were then used to activate an electronic character generator in the receiver to display whatever page the viewer had selected.

-After a period of technical tests, which started in May 1974, the Home Office authorised an experimental service to run for two years from September 1974, in order to test the public reaction.
+After a period of technical tests, which started in May 1974, the Home Office authorised an experimental service to run for two years from September 1974, to test the public reaction.